INFO

 If you've recovered after being blown away by several acts the day before, there are lots of cool places to visit in Ghent in the morning.
 Ghent is known for its ‘chill’ vibe and historical city centre including a medieval castle.

 The city offers great museums and cool record shops as well (the longest running independent record store in Belgium is located right next to the entrance!).
-Vinylla and Vinylkitchen are also close to the venue.
+The brand new record store Gen X is just across the street.
 Other great record shops in the city center: Consouling Store or ZoeZoe Records.